wp-plugins/wp-simple-booking-calendar/readme.txt

 * Change the start month / year
 * Add and save booking information for each day on each of your booking calendars
 * User management: assign users to calendars
+* Display a tooltip with info (you can enter info for each day)
+* Show the week's number
 * Generate a token to insert the booking calendar in a page or post
 * WP Simple Booking Calendar Widget (booking calendar as widget)
 * Easy to translate into your own language